FAQs for Lafayette Students

 Do you have a color photocopier?

-No. Color copies can be made at the Reprographic Service Center in the basement of Marquis Hall.
+No. Color copies can be made at Printing and Copy Services in the basement of Marquis Hall.

 Is there a place where I can practice a presentation?

 You may practice presentations in Skillman 003 and 004, which are equipped with the same control panels and software found in the electronic classrooms on campus.
 Simply connect a laptop to the projection equipment using the connector available in the room.
 (The connector in the room requires that your laptop have a VGA port.
 If you're using a Mac laptop without a VGA port, you may borrow a special connector from the Skillman circulation desk; note that this connector works with some MacBooks only.)
 If you need a laptop, you may borrow one at the circulation desk.